 28 September 2017

-Immediately after I published this blog article I went to the economist magazine (not the subscriptions area, but in the editorial area) and went to a feedback form on the contents of the magazine.
+Immediately after I published this blog article, I went to the Economist Magazine (not the subscriptions area, but in the editorial area) and went to a feedback form on the contents of the magazine.
 I gave the magazine 1 out of 10 for how happy I was with them, and in the explanation box I put a link to this article.
+I also emailed copies to executives and writers when I could work out their email addresses, and to people in their accounts area.
 24 hours later I got an email telling me they were processing a refund.
 Miracles happen.